Skip to content

 4. Increment and Decrement Operators ++/--

-Increment and decrement operators can be overloaded separately for the prefix version (++x) and the postfix version (x++).
-C++ distinguishes between the two using a convention: the postfix version accepts an extra int parameter (the compiler automatically passes 0), while the prefix version takes no extra parameters.
+Increment and decrement operators can be overloaded for both the prefix version (++x) and the postfix version (x++).
+C++ distinguishes between the two by a convention: the postfix version accepts an extra int parameter (which the compiler automatically passes as 0), while the prefix version takes no extra arguments.

 class Counter {